samirak93/iCXMedia_DS/readme.md

 #### Visualize clusters using t-SNE:

 In order to visualize the clusters of 50 features, we use `t-distributed Stochastic Neighbor Embedding (t-SNE)`.
-The features are reduced to 2 dimension so that we can visualize the clusters using a simple scatter plot.
+Using t-SNE, the features are reduced to 2 dimensions so that we can visualize the clusters using a scatter plot.

 ```